geoshit888/GEOL0069-Landslide-Detection/README.md

 ## How the Notebook Works

-This notebook detects and maps potential landslide areas in the Taroko Gorge / Hualien region using Sentinel-2 satellite imagery, spectral indices, topographic data, and annual change detection.
+This notebook detects and maps potential landslide areas in the Taroko region using Sentinel-2 satellite imagery, spectral indices, topographic data, and annual change detection.
 The workflow compares conditions from 2021 to 2025 to identify both existing landslide candidates and newly developed landslide candidates, especially after the 2024 Hualien earthquake.

 **1. Study Area Definition**

-The notebook first defines the study area around Taroko Gorge, Hualien, Taiwan.
+The notebook first defines the study area around Taroko, Hualien, Taiwan.
 This area is selected because it contains steep mountainous terrain where earthquake-triggered landslides are likely to occur.

 The Area of Interest (AOI) is used to clip all satellite images, topographic layers, classification outputs, and exported results.